 What is magic?
 Some people define it as performing the illusion of doing something impossible; seemingly unnatural feats achieved through entirely natural means.

-And in many ways, that definition could be applied to our faux wood beams; which provide the illusion of real timber in places in which it would be impossible to use authentic timber beams.
+And in many ways, that definition could be applied to our faux beams; which provide the illusion of real wood in places in which it would be highly difficult or impossible to use.

 But it wasn’t until we met Thaddeus – better known as illusionist and showman Ted Plezia – that the two concepts were finally combined in one.